Meet the Staff of the Education Department!

 Christina W – Education Coordinator

 Christina grew up in Southern California just a couple hours north of San Diego.
 Her family took every opportunity they could to visit the many amazing zoos in the area, which sparked her love for animals.
 Christina wanted to work with animals for as long as she could remember, first wanting to be a vet and then a zookeeper.
 She earned her BS in Ecology, Behavior, and Evolution from UCSD in 2016, and decided she wanted to be able to share some of that knowledge she gained while there.
 Christina started working as a seasonal camp instructor shortly after graduating, and has been a part of the Education Department in various roles since!
-When she’s not with our amazing animal ambassadors, she spends time with her Pomeranian and pet rats.
-Some of her rats have even participated in our Howl-O-Ween Harvest programs, so you may have met them; she fell in love with them during the month they worked in our education programs and knew she had to adopt them!
+When she’s not with our amazing animal ambassadors, she spends time with her Pomeranian and 6 rats.
+Two of her rats, Acorn and Cider, participated in our Howl-O-Ween Harvest programs in 2021, so you may have met them!
+She fell in love with them during the month they worked in our education programs and knew she had to adopt them.

 Samantha M – Instructor